wp-plugins/360imobile-txtimpact-sms-messaging-plug-in/readme.txt

-=== 360iMobile TXTImpact SMS Notifications & Mass text messaging plugin ===
+===TXTImpact Mass text messaging & SMS Marketing plugin ===
 Contributors: TXTImpact
 Donate link:
-Tags: mobile, sms notification, mass texting, group texting, plug-in, alert Requires at least: 1.0.0
+Tags: sms marketing, mass text messaging, mobile, sms notification, mass texting, group texting, plug-in, alert Requires at least: 1.0.0
 Tested up to: 1.0
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The 360iMobile TXTImpact SMS Notifications & Mass text messaging plugin allows blog or website admin to send and receive text message from wordpress blogs.
+The TXTImpact Mass text messaging & SMS Marketing plugin allows blog or website admin to send text message and receive text replies from wordpress blogs.

 == Description ==

-The 360iMobile TXTImpact SMS Notifications & Mass text messaging plugin allows blog's visitors to sign up to receive text message notifications whenever a new post is added.
+The TXTImpact Mass text messaging & SMS Marketing plugin allows blog's visitors to sign up to receive text message notifications whenever a new post is added.
 The plug-in integrates with TXTImpact sms marketing platform and allow users to signup to your mobile list via text message using a keyword on a short code.
 You can also send them text messages from admin panel whenever you like.